Threat Landscape

 • They often randomly take targets, and there are many.

-• Hactivists - Want to reach an activist goal
+• Hacktivists - Want to reach an activist goal

 • Might take greater risk, cause their goal is more important than getting caught.
 Maybe even martyrdom.

-• Organized Crime - Primairy goal is to make money
+• Organized Crime - Primary goal is to make money

 • Like to be low profile, not get caught, it takes money to make money

-• Nation-State Attackhers - Often do APT, it’s all about strategic power and influence.
+• Nation-State Attackers - Often do APT, it’s all about strategic power and influence.

 • They often search for Zero-Day attacks and exploit them.